alexhowell2a/alexhowell2a.github.io/_pages/about.md

 - This website is made in the summer of 2021
 - I get very addicted to HITMAN 2 and HITMAN III, also to YT Music
-- Start a few modding projects that will not be worked on for quite some time considering it's all hands on deck for Project Hangar
+- Start a few modding projects that will not be worked on for quite some time, considering it's all hands on deck for Project Hangar
 - Scalenium development is started, no big announcement
 - One year of Vanta Interactive not announcing anything, no one seems to care (actually good imo)
-- Frosted Planet has a lot of issues with the artstyle, features, story, models.
+- Frosted Planet has a lot of issues with the art style, features, story, models.
 First I thought I would make it on a fictional planet that was frozen by humans in order to repopulate it, then I want it voxel-styled like ASTRONEER, then I want it NMS-style, then normal high-quality models style, which seemed to work for a while.
 Story gets written, promptly cancelled for the super secret Project Hangar.
 - By this time, Unreal 5 Preview 2 was released, and as of September, I'm now pretty effing good at Unreal (4&5).
 Not an expert, but not a medium-level developer either.
 I also shifted every project to Unreal 5 and never looked back.
 - This website gets more articles, content and now, this roadmap.
 Hi there!
-- TheVirus(TM) Phase 4 (Delta variant) is almost here, woo!
+- TheVirus™ Phase 4 (Delta variant) is almost here, woo!

 *In case you're asking, no, I will not announce Project Hangar or the unnamed project until it's time.
 I will not do this crap ever again(GRAV0RTAL cancelled, announced again, cancelled again, slow progress, few lies mixed in for taste).
-This means for Project Hangar that I will likely announce it only a few short months before its release, by then play-testing, media is done, bug fixes are the highest priority and I'll start being active, releasing info about it.
+This means for Project Hangar that I will likely announce it only a few short months before its release, by then play-testing, media is done, bug fixes are the highest priority, and I'll start being active, releasing info about it.

 # Devices I had the opportunity to test out in great detail: